| The Romancers:

 house band at the legendary El Monte Legion Stadium and had

-Many of the members of the band stayed with Max and continued
+rest stayed with Max and continued

 their engagement, where they backed up such artists as Little

-Stevie Wonder, Chuck Berry, The Coasters, The Shirelles, and
+Stevie Wonder, Chuck Berry, the Coasters, the Shirelles, and

 Don Julian & the Meadowlarks.
 While doing a gig

-at Rainbow Gardens in Pomona, The Romancers were seen by Eddie
+at Rainbow Gardens in Pomona, the Romancers were seen by Eddie

 Davis who really liked their sound.
 He thought there